The Hochschild homology and cohomology of A(1): Running the HH-May and abelianizing spectral sequences.

 \begin{prop} The $d_2$ differentials on the multiplicative generators of the $E_2$-term of the HH-May spectral sequence, as well as the abelianizing spectral sequence, are as follows:

-Using these formulas and the Leibniz rule, we get the $d_2$ differential on all elements of the $E_2$-term of the abelianizing spectral sequence. \end{prop} \begin{proof} For $x_{10},h_{10},$ and $h_{11}$, same computation as Proposition~\ref{d1 diffs}.
-For $z,x_6$, inspection of the tridegrees of elements rules out all nonzero possibilities for $d_2$.
+Using these formulas and the Leibniz rule, we get the $d_2$ differential on all elements of the $E_2$-term of the abelianizing spectral sequence. \end{prop} \begin{proof} For $x_{10},h_{10},$ and $h_{11}$, this is simply the same computation as Proposition~\ref{d1 diffs}.
+The point is that, \begin{itemize} \item when we take a cocycle representative for any of these three cohomology classes in the Cartier cochain complex for ${}^{Aug}{E}_0A(1)$, \item then regard that cocycle as a cochain in the Cartier cochain complex for $A(1)$, \item the resulting cochain is still a cocycle. \end{itemize} Consequently the differential $d_r$ vanishes, for all $r$, on each of the three cohomology classes $x_{10},h_{10},$ and $h_{11}$.

+For $z$ and $x_6$, inspection of the tridegrees of elements rules out all nonzero possibilities for $d_2$.
 For the differential $d_2(b_{20})$: we see from inspection of the tridegrees that the only possible nonzero differential on $b_{20}$ would have to hit a scalar multiple of $h_{11}^3$, and this differential indeed occurs, using Proposition~\ref{ss comparison with supertrivial coeffs} to map the HH-May spectral sequence to the classical May spectral sequence for $A(1)$, in which the differential $d_2(b_{20}) = h_{11}^3$ is classical and well-known (see e.g. Lemma~3.2.10 of~\cite{MR860042}). \end{proof}

 So the only nonzero $d_2$ differentials are the $d_2$-differential $d_2(b_{20}) = h_{11}^3$ and its products with other classes.
 By the Leibniz rule, $d_2(b_{20}^2) = 0$, so the spectral sequence's $E_3$-term is $b_{20}^2$-periodic.
 We now draw a chart illustrating the $E_3$-term, modulo the two-sided ideal generated by $b_{20}^2$: